What Do Cockroaches Smell Like?

 Removing or Neutralizing the Smell

-• Locate and eliminate the infestation: Use baits, traps, or professional pest control services to get rid of the cockroaches.
+1. Locate and eliminate the infestation: Use a combination of traps, baits, and professional pest control services to eradicate the cockroaches.
+Ensure all nesting sites are removed to prevent re-infestation.

-• Use odor absorbers: Items like baking soda, activated charcoal, or commercial odor neutralizers can help absorb lingering smells.
+5. Use odor absorbers: Place odor absorbers like baking soda, activated charcoal, or commercial neutralizers in infested areas to help absorb and trap lingering smells.
+Replace regularly until the smell is gone.

 Behavioral Responses and Detection Through Smell